 While the contract does at other points tie rejection to editorial concerns, Jassin says S&S still has a wide berth.
 "Standing alone, there is a good argument that the content or quality of Milo’s manuscript was irrelevant.
 Unless you go back in time and rewrite that sentence, S&S may in good faith consider the likelihood of the book's commercial success, or object to the book’s content for promoting hatred, discrimination, or bullying."

-In their filing, Milo’s attorneys make much of the fact that Ivers was actively engaged in revisions as a sign that the manuscript was acceptable, including one message cited in the filing in which Ivers praises Milo's effort as "good" and "thorough."
+In their filing, Milo’s attorneys make much of the fact that Milo's editor, Mitchell Ivers, was actively engaged in revisions as a sign that the manuscript was acceptable, including one message cited in the filing in which Ivers praises Milo's effort as "good" and "thorough."
 But the contract is also clear that engaging in revisions doesn’t mean acceptance.
-And in the very next lines of the message, Ivers matter-of-factly notes that another draft (a third) would be necessary, potentially undercutting claims of an acceptable manuscript.
+And in the very next lines of the cited message, Ivers matter-of-factly notes that another draft (a third) would be necessary, and that S&S had "a lot to chew on," undercutting claims of an acceptable manuscript.

-Milo's attorneys also note that the S&S team appeared to be moving full steam ahead on marketing and publicity efforts right up until termination.
-However, it’s not surprising that the S&S marketing and publicity departments would be working without a final manuscript: the book was being rushed out on an exceptionally aggressive schedule.
+Milo's attorneys also argue that the S&S team appeared to be moving full steam ahead on marketing and publicity efforts right up until termination.
+However, it’s not surprising or unusual that the S&S marketing and publicity departments would be working without a final manuscript, as the book was being rushed out on an exceptionally aggressive schedule.

 The suit also points out that S&S CEO Carolyn Reidy signed the contract and authorized the first payment of the advance, due on signing, in mid-January, 2017, some six weeks after the deal was struck and after a two-week review of Milo's first draft.